iZemil/fs-rename/README.md

-# rename-all
+# fs-rename

 npm cli package to rename files and folders

 ## Cli examples

--   `rename-all --to=kebab` change file and folder names to kebab case:
+-   `fs-rename --to=kebab` change file and folder names to kebab case:
--   `rename-all --to=snake ignore="node_modules,tests"` names to snake case and ignore 2 dirs
+-   `fs-rename --to=snake --ignore="node_modules,tests"` names to snake case and ignore 2 dirs

 ## Options